 Ever since Facebook, Google, TikTok, and many other social platforms were brought to trials to explain why they had breached the privacy of users, governing bodies have been implementing stricter rules and regulations on such apps and platforms.

-Recently TikTok received huge criticism from Trump’s administration for failing to follow the rules and regulations of social apps and possible threats to national security.
+Recently TikTok received huge criticism from Trump’s administration for failing to follow the rules and regulations of social apps and for possible threats to national security.
 Other countries like India and Pakistan also banned TikTok for national threat and illicit content respectively.
 Facebook’s Mark Zuckerberg was also under fire for keeping and using the information on accounts that users had deleted, as well as sharing information users kept private.